typedb-osi/docs/index.md

 >A TypeDB OSI Contributor is someone who makes consistent improvements to TypeDB, TypeDB OSI Incubator or TypeDB OSI Ecosystem projects.
 All individuals who wish to contribute to TypeDB OSI projects and/or repos need to have a signed contributor agreement on file with TypeDB OSI.

 ### Employement Forum
-The TypeDB OSI Employement Forum exists to provide a forum to share full-time, part-time, and consulting work, related to TypeDB OSI Ecosystem and partner technologies, as well as Incubator projects.
+Hosted on the [Discussion Forum](#discussion-forumhttpsforumvaticlecom), the TypeDB OSI Employement Forum exists to provide a forum to share full-time, part-time, and consulting work, related to TypeDB OSI Ecosystem and partner technologies, as well as Incubator projects.
-We want to create an environment that fosters experience, and career growth, across members skill levels.
-Not just development and engineering opportunities but gigs in data science, strategy, implementation and more.

 ### Contributor Agreements
 The TypeDB OSI  uses various agreements to accept regular contributions from individuals and corporations, and to accept larger grants of existing software technologies.